Cloudy2900/Cloudy29/README.md

 where the variance error is believed to be serially autocorrelated.

 GARCH models are used when the variance of the error term is not constant.
 That is, the error term is heteroskedastic.
 Heteroskedasticity describes the irregular pattern of variation of an error term, or variable, in a statistical model.

-we use GARCH distribution equation to a rescaled t distribution GARCH(1,1)-t model:
+We will use GARCH distribution equation to a re-scaled t distribution GARCH(1,1)-t model:

 $r_{t}=a_{0}+{\sqrt{h_{t}\varepsilon_{t}}}$ (mean equation)
 $h_{t}=a_{0}+\beta_{1}h_{t-1}+a_{1}\varepsilon^{2}_{t-1}$ (variance
 equation)
-$\varepsilon_{t}$ \~ \$t(v) / \$ (distribution equation)
+$\varepsilon_{t}$ \~ $t(v) / \sqrt{v/v-2}$ (distribution equation)

 Notation: